bclroger/euparliament/README.md

 get_map(t_world, t_world$Bias, legend = "Sample Legend", title = "Major Parties")
 ```
+If the result does not display immediately, check if the map is present under the "Plots" window in RStudio.

 The "get_density_map" function creates a map with a gradient scale.
 Its projection also is centered on the European Union.
 The example below shows how to use get_density_map, even for a reduced dataset that covers only some of the countries within the EU.
 ```r
 library(euparliament)